-Relationship of course to Student Outcomes: The contribution of CHE 116 to Student Outcomes (a)-(k) or (1) - (16) is summarized in the objective-Student Outcome matrix table
+Relationship of course to Student Outcomes: The contribution of CHE 116 to Student Outcomes (a)-(k) or (1) - (16) is summarized in the objective-Student Outcome matrix table.

-Objective-Student Outcome Matrix: 1-Slightly 2-Moderately 3-Substantially Objective Student Outcome maint - Singhing o bubblunting
+Objective-Student Outcome Matrix: 1-Slightly 2-Moderately 3-Substantially

-Student Outcome Related Learning Objectives 1 0 e 4 S 9 5 × 6 10 11 12 13 14 2 7 10 Ability to identify and evaluate plane wall, radial, and spherical steady state conduction systems 3 3 1 Evaluation of resistances to heat transfer in composite and finned systems.
+The state of the s · · $\overline{}$ Student Outcome Related Learning Objectives 1 7 e 4 S 9 7 8 6 10; 12 13 14 3 10 Ability to identify and evaluate plane wall, radial, and spherical steady state conduction systems 3 3 1 Evaluation of resistances to heat transfer in composite and finned systems.
 Composite systems in application to construction design.
 3 2 3 1 Ability to solve heat transfer problems in two dimensional states 3 2 3 2 Ability to determine transient conduction in planar, cylindrical and spherical coordinates 3 1 3 1 Understanding and applying fluid mechanics to forced convection heat transfer 3 1 1 3 1 Understanding heat transfer concepts in free convection and phase changing systems 3 1 1 3 1 Understanding benefits and limitations of several types of heat exchanger systems 3 2 2 2 1 1 1 2 Ability to design a heat exchanger system to accommodate specified conditions and provide results in a technical report 3 2 3 1 3 2 3 1 1 3 Ability to solve heat transfer problems involving radiation 3 1 1 3 1